Lewis and Clark's Columbia River

 Click image to enlarge

-Flanks of Yeon Mountain and St. Peters Dome as seen from Oneonta.
-View along the Historical Columbia River Highway.
+Flanks of Yeon Mountain with Katanai Rock, with St. Peters Dome on the right.
+View from Oneonta along the Historical Columbia River Highway.
 Image taken September 23, 2006.

 Image, 2006, St. Peters Dome from Oneonta, click to enlarge